christo0102/Single-Cycle_RV321/README.md

 Welcome!
 This project is a personal journey into the heart of computer architecture.
 I’ve built a fully synthesizable **32-bit RISC-V (RV32I)** processor core from the ground up using Verilog HDL.

-The design is heavily inspired by the architectural blueprints in **"Digital Design and Computer Architecture (RISC-V Edition)" by Sarah L. Harris and David Money Harris**.
-It isn't just a simulation—it's a synthesizable core ready for FPGAs or an ASIC flow like OpenLane.

 ---

 # Key Features